telekom/identity-iris-keycloak-charts/README.md

 ## Infinispan clustering

-To configure the infinispan caches (mainly number of owners per cache) the file `eni-infinispan.xml` is mounted to the Keycloak pod.
+To configure the infinispan caches (mainly number of owners per cache) the file `infinispan.xml` is mounted to the Keycloak pod.